-$10,000 to support the One Step Adelante program of Big Brothers Big Sisters of Ventura County, Inc. This program, conceived by youth leaders who established the One Step a la Vez teen drop-in center, will provide education on local issues and develop leaders for social justice issues in the Piru and Fillmore areas.
+$10,000, Big Brothers Big Sisters of Ventura County, Inc. (BBS/VC): to support the One Step Adelante program of This program, conceived by youth leaders who established the One Step a la Vez teen drop-in center, will provide education on local issues and develop leaders for social justice issues in the Piru and Fillmore areas.
 The goal is to bring systemic change to these often overlooked communities.
 Specifically, the program will encourage a youth-led assessment of issues in both communities and support youth advocacy efforts to implement systemic change in their communities.

 $9,053 to the Coalition for Sustainable Transportation (COAST) for the Growing the Grassroots project.
 This project is designed to nurture a grassroots base of bus riders who can advocate for transportation needs.
 By developing leadership in a broad base of engaged transit riders, this effort can affect funding, access and equity.
 Short term goals include preserving transit access against budget cuts while long term goals are aimed at building a coalition that can advocate to influence long term transportation policy that will impact residents for generations.